Ready ... set ... solve!

 EmpowerIEP ‒ Claiming the grand prize as the winning project for the day, this groundbreaking AI tool empowers parents to become stronger advocates for their children with learning differences by simplifying and demystifying the individualized education plan (IEP) process.

-GSE alumnus Chinat Yu, MS ’24, who co-organized the event with Stanford Accelerator for Learning Executive Director Isabelle Hau, Associate Professor Chris Lemons, and Professor Elizabeth Kozleski, was pleased with the outcome of the event, expressing gratitude for the commitment and collaboration of all the stakeholders.
+GSE alumnus Chinat Yu, MS ’24, who co-organized the event with SAL Executive Director Isabelle Hau, Associate Professor Chris Lemons, and Professor Elizabeth Kozleski, was pleased with the outcome of the event, expressing gratitude for the commitment and collaboration of all the stakeholders.
 “From brainstorming to building,” Yu said, “it was incredible to see the diverse group of hackers, mentors, and judges come together to bring innovative ideas to life.
 This event was a true testament to what can be achieved by combining expertise, passion, and teamwork.”
+Equally impressed was the event sponsor, the Alana Foundation, whose guiding mission statement—A better world for children is a better world for everyone—contributed financial support and participated in judging projects.

-This event was presented by the Stanford Accelerator for Learning and was made possible through the generosity of the Alana Foundation and in collaboration with the Children’s Health Council (CHC), and the Stanford Institute for Human-Centered Artificial Intelligence (HAI).
+This event was presented by the Stanford Accelerator for Learning and was made possible through the generosity of the Alana Foundation and in collaboration with the CAST, the Children’s Health Council (CHC), and the Stanford Institute for Human-Centered Artificial Intelligence (HAI).